 Leaving the gorge behind, our next stop is the artist village of Tourrettes-Sur-Loup.
 Along with St Paul de Vence which we’ll soon visit, these are the two most charming perched villages in this area.

 Start your visit at the Place de la Liberation, where locals might be playing a round of petanque and where the doors of the 16th century Saint-Grégoire church might be open.

 Step through one of the old city’s gates and just wander around the village’s cute lanes – lined with art galleries and colorful brick houses.
 Be sure to step inside La Bergerie and watch two generations of a pottery-making family in action.
 Their signature mark is the rooster, painted on almost every exquisite piece they make.

 Eventually, step outside the old city and onto the ancient trail now known as the Chemin de Ronde.
 The trail leads down to neighboring villages via groves of olive trees, fruit-bearing cacti and pines, but you can just savor the panoramic views before heading back up.

 Like in Grasse, Vence is a village that’s not only home to artists and galleries, but also to ordinary residents.
-This gives the stroll through the village a local and authentic feel that is sometimes lacked in the more touristy villages.
+This gives the stroll through the village a local and authentic feel that is sometimes lacking in the more touristy villages.
 Vence’s old city is accessed via gates through the ancient wall which encircles it.
-Highlights include water fountains, the old city’s signature tower and the 11th century St-Veran Cathedral.
+Highlights include water fountains, the old city’s signature tower, and the 11th-century St-Veran Cathedral.